nasami14/CognitiveServices/README.md

 ## Welcome to the Cognitive Services

 In this tutorial I am  going to integrate two of the cognitive services that I have implemented through Azure Machine Learning  course.
 First, I will create a Custom Vision Service (Fruit classifier project) to train a model for identifying objects without writing any code.
 Second, I will write some code in Web bot App to create the Car Brand Classifier project.
-THe system will integrate  a chat bot service  with the custom vision service that will automatically respond to our users depending on what they are asking for.
+The system will integrate  a chat bot service  with the custom vision service that will automatically respond to our users depending on what they are asking for.
 Finally, these services can be connected to other channels such as Microsoft Teams or Skype Messenger.

 ***